 Adopt a written plan document - Plans begin with a written document that serves as the foundation for day-to-day plan operations.
 If you have hired someone to help with your plan, that person likely will provide the document.
 If not, consider obtaining assistance from a financial institution or retirement plan professional.
 In either case, you will be bound by the terms of the plan document.

-A profit sharing plan allows you to decide (within limits) from year to year whether to contribute on behalf of participants.
-If you do make contributions, you will need to have a set formula to determine how the contributions are divided.
-This money is accounted for separately for each employee.
-Your contributions to the plan can be subject to a vesting schedule (which provides that an employee's right to employer contributions becomes nonforfeitable only after a period of time).
-Annual testing ensures that benefits for rank-and-file employees are proportional to benefits for owners/managers.
+A profit sharing plan allows you to decide (within limits) from year to year whether to contribute for participants.
+The plan document will need to have a set formula to determine how any contributions are allocated to participants’ accounts.
+Your contributions to the plan can be subject to a vesting schedule which provides that an employee's right to employer contributions becomes nonforfeitable only after a period of time.
+You may need to run annual testing to ensure that contributions for rank-and-file employees are proportional to contributions for owners and managers.